flock-community/aigentic/.junie/guidelines.md

 When working with this project, Junie should:

 1. **Run tests for modified components**: After making changes to any file, run the relevant tests to ensure functionality is preserved.
-2**Consider edge cases**: When implementing new features or fixing bugs, consider edge cases and ensure they are properly handled.
+2. **Consider edge cases**: When implementing new features or fixing bugs, consider edge cases and ensure they are properly handled.

 ## Build Guidelines
 - The project uses Gradle for building